RTEMS/rtems-docs/c_user/glossary.rst

 :dfn:`signal set`
-    A thirty-two bit entity which is used to represent a task’s collection of pending signals and the signals sent to a task.
+    A thirty-two bit entity which is used to represent a task's collection of pending signals and the signals sent to a task.

 :dfn:`SMCB`